builtbynabil/colorgen/README.md

 - [x] Better interface to hide the color form [Nothing to do about it]
 - [ ] Integrate color pickers

+## Version 1.23
+- [x] The apply button is now gone, this is because the website will automatically apply the background as you type (dynamic inputs)

 ## Version 1.22
 - [x] Changed the instructions page
 - [x] Generates random background on the instructions page